 NCERT Solutions for Class 6 Social Science Civics Chapter 8- “Rural Livelihoods”

-The solutions for chapter 8, Rural Livelihoods are given below.
+The Solutions for Chapter 8, Rural Livelihoods are given below.
 Students should also check NCERT Solutions for Class 6 for other subjects.

 Questions Page No 75

 1.You have probably noticed that people in Kalpattu are engaged in a variety of non-farm work.
-List five of these.

 The various farm activities are listed below.